101 Cooking For Two

 1. Preparing the Steaks

-Let the steaks rest at room temperature for up to an hour.
-Trim excess fat and season to your taste.
+Rest the steaks at room temperature for 30–60 minutes.
+Trim excess fat and season both sides with salt and pepper (or your favorite steak seasoning).

-porterhouse steaks trimmed of fat being seasond on black board.
+A porterhouse steak trimmed of fat is being seasoned on a blackboard.

 2. Starting to Grill

-Clean and oil the grates, then preheat the grill to high heat.
-Once fully preheated, place the steaks over direct heat.
+Clean and oil the grates, then preheat your gas or charcoal grill to high heat (over 500°F).
+Place steaks over direct heat once fully preheated.

 porterhouse steak going onto direct heat.